Frequently Asked Questions

 - The ID programmes also offer subsidies on British Grooms Association membership.

-Our website takes the fixed fee (or first instalment) only.
+Our website takes the either the fixed full fee or the first instalment.

 To pay for advertised discounted courses, email us and quote the code given in the advert :